 Fill in a trust and estate tax return if any of the following apply:

 - the total Income Tax and Capital Gains Tax due for the administration period was more than £10,000

 - the estate was worth more than £2.5 million at the date of death

-This tax return is for the estate - it’s separate from the return you sent on behalf of the deceased.
+The trust and estate tax return is only for the estate - it’s separate from the return you sent on behalf of the deceased.

 To send an estate tax return, you must first register the estate online.